Dean Holden: Managerial career

 On 14 November 2014, Holden left Walsall to join former club Oldham Athletic as first-team coach.
 On 17 March 2015, after a spell as caretaker manager, Holden remained manager until the end of the 2014–15 season.
 Holden returned to his assistant manager role following the appointment of Darren Kelly in May 2015.
 Holden was sacked by Oldham along with David Dunn in January 2016 after a poor run of form.
 He re-joined Walsall in March 2016 as first-team coach.

 Holden joined Bristol City as assistant manager to Lee Johnson in November 2016.
-On 4 July 2020, following the dismissal of Johnson Holden became caretaker head coach.
+On 4 July 2020, following the dismissal of Johnson, Holden became caretaker head coach.
 In August 2020 Holden was appointed as full-time head coach at Bristol City, on a 12-month rolling contract, after he had won two and drawn two games of the last five of the 2019–20 season while in temporary charge.
 On 16 February 2021, Holden was sacked after a run of six successive defeats in all competitions and the club placed 13th in the Championship.

 On 14 April 2021, Holden was appointed as assistant to Michael O'Neill at Stoke City.
 Following O'Neill's dismissal in August 2022, Holden was appointed as interim manager.
 He took charge of Stoke's 1–0 win at Blackburn Rovers two days later, before confirming his departure from the club ahead of Alex Neil's appointment as O'Neill's replacement.

 On 20 December 2022, Holden was named manager of Charlton Athletic, taking over from caretaker manager Anthony Hayes on Boxing Day, 26 December 2022.

+On 27 August 2023, Holden was sacked as Charlton manager after one win in the opening six games of the 2023–24 season.